 Cognitive learning might not sound like a useful phrase.
-Cognition, after all, means ‘to acquire knowledge through thought, experience and the senses’.
+Cognition, after all, means ‘to acquire knowledge through thought, experience, and the senses’.

 And as that is pretty much is what ‘learning’ means (what other ways are there to learn?), at first blush, it sounds like I’m just repeating myself.
 Fortunately, the idea of cognitive learning is a bit more interesting than me writing how we should ‘completely eliminate’ racism or how I ‘crept softly’ into my bedroom.

 How so?
-Well, the idea of cognitive learning is best understood to mean learning using all the different features of the brain, such as embracing the interests, the biases, the strengths and the weaknesses.
+Well, the idea of cognitive learning is best understood to mean learning using all the different features of the brain, such as embracing the interests, the biases, the strengths, and the weaknesses.
 In this way, we work with the brain in order to help it learn, rather than trying to force it to learn despite itself.

 Why that matters

 The truth is, for most of our history, we’ve tried to force-feed the next generation the important lessons we felt they had to learn.
-So, school children not so long ago would sit there and repeat the times’ table back at the teachers over and over again, even though this bored everybody involved to tears.
+So, school children not so long ago would sit there and repeat the times’ table back at the teachers over and over again, even though this bored everybody involved in tears.
 Enjoyment was thought to not belong in schools.
 It served no purpose and, therefore, had no place there.

 As we come to understand how our brains function, we’re coming to realize that this theory of learning is severely lacking.
 Why?
 Because such things as interest and engagement are incredibly powerful tools to help students capture and retain information.